maryameghbali/FinalPizzaOrder/README.md

 # FinalPizzaOrder
 Project for Android Software Development Workshop

-The video of the application running in an emulator in Android Studio is in the root of repo with the name OrderPizzaVideo.mp4 and the report also is there with the name of OrderPizza-Eghbali.pdf .
+The video of the application running in an emulator in Android Studio is in the root of repo (Master branch) with the name OrderPizzaVideo.mp4 and the report also is there with the name of OrderPizza-Eghbali.pdf .